Trail Runners vs. Hikers: What You Need to Know!

 - Terrain: Trail runners suitable for a variety of different terrain from hard-packed gravel to muddy trails.

 Trail runners are a much more accessible shoe for the average person that enjoys hiking and exploring their local trails.
 They are lightweight, comfortable and offer more protection than a regular runner without compromising the hiking experience.

 Top three benefits of trail runners:

-- If you are looking for a lighter shoe, trail runners are lighter and offer better agility.
+- If you want to wear a lighter shoe, trail runners are lighter and offer better agility.

-- When you are looking to enjoy the trail but do not want cumbersome footwear, trail runners are more comfortable to wear and have less of a break in period.
+- If you are looking to enjoy the trail but do not want cumbersome footwear, trail runners are more comfortable to wear and have less of a break in period.

 - For those of us who don’t fit the mould, trail runners offer a wider variety of fits and widths and are more accessible for different foot shapes.

 That being said, because of their durability and ankle support, hiking boots are still the preferable option for certain types of hikes.
 Hiking boots would be better suited for multi-day excursions, very technical and steep terrain and hikes where you are carrying a heavy pack.

 - Use hiking boots when you are hiking on unstable, technical terrain that requires a sturdy shoe and more ankle support.

 - Hiking boots offer protection for you feet over long or multi-day excursions.